CCLA’s complaints policy has been produced in line with Financial Conduct Authority (FCA) rules regarding complaints handling and resolution.

 Please provide us with your name, address, contact telephone number and account reference number together with full details of your complaint.

-An individual within CCLA with sufficient experience, competency and authority will be nominated to investigate the complaint.
-This individual will be responsible for ensuring that your complaint is recorded and handled promptly.
+Upon receipt, we will assign an individual within CCLA with sufficient experience, competency and authority to investigate your complaint.
+This individual will be responsible for ensuring that your complaint is recorded, handled and investigated promptly.

 The Financial Ombudsman Service